I love Halloween, but that's not all! I am the Halloween kitchen witch, but I consider myself a witch of all trades.

 DIY Weather Girl Costume

 You can also make different sections (as shown in the picture) and include a forecast for each day of the week.
 Easy, fun, and you can make it stormy or sunny - whichever weather pattern is your favorite.
-This costume is your chance to be the meteorologist you've always wanted to be...sort of!
+This costume is your chance to be the meteorologist you've always wanted to be . . . sort of!
+So, if you love the weather and have been looking for meteorologist costume ideas, here's a simple way to do it.

 Homemade Rainbow Costume